What is a Search Engine? – Definition, Different Search Engines, and More

 - Today, Yahoo uses Bing’s search engine.

-- If one looks at the distribution of search engines’ use, the following picture emerges in Germany.
+- If one looks at the distribution write for us of search engines’ use, the following picture emerges in Germany.

 - Google dominates the market with a market share of around 90 percent.
 With about seven percent, Microsoft’s Bing follows in second place.